-Further, EEPS offers different size fans to meet various designs of battery rooms.
-These fans range from the single fan with mechanical louvers all the way up to a larger 4 fan system with an N+1 redundancy.
-These fans are equipped with a “Positive Airflow Shut Off” feature.
-These doors can be closed by an external electric command and will stop any airflow from passing through the fans.
+Eagle Eye offers different size ventilation fans to meet various designs of battery rooms.
+They range from a single fan with mechanical louvers all the way up to a large 4-fan system with an N+1 redundancy.
+These fans are equipped with a “Positive Airflow Shut Off” feature, where the doors can be closed by an external electric command to stop any airflow from passing through the fans.

 Section 480.9 (A) of the National Electric Code requires that lead acid batteries be ventilated adequately.
 And in Article 320 of the National Fire Protection Association (NFPA 70E) Standard for Electrical Safety in the Workplace, building owners and design engineers can find requirements for safely designing a battery charging room.